mandiant/capa/capa/ghidra/README.md

 ### Using `capa_explorer.py`

-By invoking capa analysis via `capa_explorer.py`, this script will take the results and import them directly into the Ghidra project.
-In the Symbol Tree Window, under the Namespaces section, you can find the matched rules as well as the corresponding functions that contain the extracted features.
+`capa_explorer.py` integrates capa results directly with Ghidra.
+In the Symbol Tree Window, under the Namespaces section, you can find the matched rules as well as the corresponding functions that contain the matched features.

 Namespaces & Labeled Functions: